-Never Do These Things to Help You Get Over a Breakup | Reader’s Digest
+Get Over a Breakup: Never Do These Things to Help You Get Over a Breakup | Reader’s Digest

-15 Things You Should Never Do To Help You Get Over a Breakup
+15 Things You Should Never Do to Help You Get Over a Breakup

 Whether you’re the one who was left heartbroken or the one who ended the relationship, breaking up is hard to do.
-Immediately post break-up you may feel angry or lonely, but try to stay positive.
-Remember: Even a broken heart has cracks in it where the light can still shine through.
-Here, experts share what not to do, so you can move on and get over a breakup.
+Immediately post breakup you may feel angry or lonely, but try to stay positive.

 Don’t beg for another chanceiStock/ferrantraite